Michael Carter Player Prop Bets for NFL Week 17 | New York vs. Tampa Bay 1/2/2022

 - He has handled 135, or 40.1%, of his team's 337 rushing attempts this season.

-- The Jets have called a pass in 62.0% of their plays from scrimmage this year while staying on the ground 38.0% of the time.
+- The Jets have thrown the ball in 62.0% of their plays from scrimmage this year while staying on the ground 38.0% of the time.
 This offensive attack ranks 27th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Carter's matchup with the Buccaneers.